Kathy is not usually confrontational. And I used to think she was nice.

 In short, God’s kindness is meant to lead us to repentance.
 As imitators of God, ours should too.

 Humility, Not Dichotomy

 Kindness is not anything goes.
 And it’s also not talk ‘atcha and fly.
-Kindness is way harder than both of those.
-Way more supernatural.
-It’s our task to keep a firm core, but to accentuate our soft edges.
+Kindness is way harder than both of those– way more supernatural.
+It is our job to keep a firm core, which strangely accentuates soft edges.
 External flexibility, writes Corey, does not have to equate to internal weakness.

-Kindness that bends to accept as valued everyone else’s viewpoint is not kindness.
-We can be kind and strong in our perspective.
-We can be kind and encourage one another toward purity before God.
-We can be kind and lovingly persuade someone to at least consider our perspective on what the Bible teaches (p.
-73).
+But kindness that bends to accept as valid everyone else’s viewpoint is not kindness.
+We can be kind and assured of truth.
+We can be kind and encourage one another toward righteousness.

 [H]umble people aren’t always what we think they ought to be.
 They are disagreeable when truth must be valued over relational harmony.
 They are un-submissive when conformity mars God’s glory.
 And their company can be unpleasant, even undesired, when their wounding words are kinder than selfish flattery or silence.

 Which brings me back to Kathy.
 Kathy who was kind enough to me to hold out the truth in love to help me grow up in Christ (Ephesians 4:15-16).

 Hard Core Kindness